HanHyungLee/Swift_studying/CollectionTypes.md

 } else {
     print("The shopping list is not empty.")
 }
-// prints "The shopping list is not empty.”
+// prints "The shopping list is not empty."

 ```